Koh Libong is the largest of all of the Trang islands.

 And yet, it’s one of the least visited.

-There are just five small guesthouses on the island, four of which are found on the same stretch of beach on the west coast, and they’re rarely ever full.
+There are just five small guesthouses on the island, and they’re rarely ever full.
 This is an island that remains untouched by mass tourism, and that makes it an excellent destination for relaxation.

 Want to get away from everybody?
 Head out on a ten minute walk or jump on a scooter and you’ll have your own patch of sand without anyone else on it.